Simply-Love/Simply-Love-SM5/README.md

 * djpohly ( https://github.com/djpohly ) -- Devin was a constant source of knowledge and help during the months I spent porting this.
 * sigatrev ( https://github.com/sigatrev ) -- Matt helped Lara implement some of the more technical aspects of the original theme and was always available to respond to my questions.
 * freem ( https://github.com/freem ) -- I used AJ's StepMania 5 theme, Moonlight, as the foundation/starting point for this port.
+* Kyzentun ( https://github.com/kyzentun ) -- Kyzentun answered many of my theming questions on IRC and even went out of his way to fix source-related issues that helped me out along my way.
 * the SM5 dev-team and IRC-frequenters -- Theming in SM5 is significantly easier than it is in 3.95.
 Thank you, for that.
-Thank you, shakesoda, Kyzentun, Midiman, wolfman2000, et al!
+Thank you, shakesoda, Midiman, wolfman2000, et al!